 With so much going on during a house move it can be helpful to get things you don’t need every day out of the way in order to give yourself some extra space.
 It also means you can stagger the items you move into your new home rather than living out of boxes for the first month!

 Just under 50% of Safestore’s customers use their facilities because they are moving house.
 Whether it’s because their new house isn’t quite ready yet, renovations are still taking place or they just haven’t worked out furniture arrangements, knowing what to do with furniture and household items can prove tricky.
-Self storage can be used for:
+Self storage can be used for all manner of things, such as:

 Garden tools whilst waiting for the new shed to go up.